HarshMPatel11/Real-Estate-MERNSstack/README.md

 Password: user123

-## **Contributing**

-We believe in the power of collaboration!
-Join us in making RealEstateCRM even better.
-Whether you're a developer, designer, or Real Estate enthusiast, your contributions are invaluable.
-Check out our contribution guidelines and dive into our codebase.

 ## **License**

 RealEstateCRM is released under the MIT License.
 Feel free to use, modify, and distribute the software in accordance with the license terms.